Exawind/nalu-wind/docs/source/examples/introduction.rst

     This new environment will allow the execution of the ``nalu_input_fileX`` script.
-    The environmentis saved in your system, so you only have to create it once.
+    The environment is saved in THE USER system, so it needs to be created only once.
-    After that, you just activate it.
+    After that, it just needs to be activated.

 The ``nalu_input_fileX`` script